BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 # WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP
 ## Overview

 This level creation guide aims to cover all the basic knowledge that you need to know to be able to create some basic levels.
-It was written for Virtual photography/Screenarchery in mind.
+It was written for Virtual Photography/Screenarchery in mind.
 It doesn't cover things that you need to know to create actual gameplay levels

+The guide doesn't explain basics of the toolkit

-Please let me know if there are useful tips, keybinds,and other simplifications
+Please let me know if there are useful tips, keybinds, and other simplifications

 ## Project setup